parasagrawal1709/Mercedes-Benz-s-Initiative-for-More-Environmentally-Sustainable-Manufacturing-PCA-XGB/README.md

-# Mercedes-Benz Environmentally Sustainable Manufacturing: Machine Learning Model to Minimize Vehicle Testing Duration
+# Optimized Vehicle Testing for Economic and Environmental Efficiency : Machine Learning Model to Minimize Vehicle Testing Duration

 ## Table of Contents